microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-forwardingoptions-update.md

 ---
 title: "Update forwardingOptions"
-description: "Update the forwarding options for the tenant, with a specific focus on the 'skipDnsLookupState' flag.
+description: "Update the forwarding options for the tenant, with a specific focus on the skipDnsLookupState flag.
 This flag determines whether DNS lookup will be skipped, allowing Microsoft 365 traffic to be forwarded directly to the Front Door using the client-resolved destination."
 author: Moti-ba
 ms.localizationpriority: medium
 ms.prod: identity-and-access